bassignana/streamlit-kruscotto-demo/project-manager.md

    otherwise if the user will click outside of the page while the operation is still pending, the op will be canceled!!
 [] Casse modify does not work
+[] In the annulla button I have to implement the refetch: it is easier to implement and right now the state management is broken, so that when I save and fail a control and click annulla, the broken state will be used.
+[] In the uploader I have to insert a rerun if I want to update the tables, but doing so will make almost impossible to read the summaries and warnings

 [] RIUNIONE: visuallizzazione tab caricamento xml: tab, expander, cosi' : tab upload fatture []           metric sx grafico: cambiare titoli e metric